Skip to content

 How Does Revenue-Focused Measurement Change Your Marketing?

-- Increase spend on channels with the best CPA-to-LTV ratio, even if the raw CPA is higher
+• Separate channels with stronger CPA-to-LTV or lead-to-close performance, even if the raw CPA is higher

-- Set up proper conversion windows that match your actual sales cycle
+• Set conversion windows that match your actual sales cycle

 Funnel Optimization